cozy/cozy-docs/src/documents/host/install.html.md

 exit
 ```

-Now access the webpanel at http://myhost.com:5000, default login is admin/admin
+Now access the webpanel at http://myhost.com:5000, the default login is admin/admin
 (change this).
 Create a container, remember what you named it.
 Make it run at
 startup.
-Then go to command line to access the container.
+Then, go to command line to access the container.

 ```bash
 lxc console <container name>